Taha249/KNX_Home_Automation/README.md

      - J-Y(st) 2x2x0.8 -> outdoors -> test voltage: 2.5Kv

 The requirements for instance include a loop resistance of 75 ohm and a loop capacitance of 100 nF per 1000 m.

-##### __Bus devices on distribution boards__

-     1. Use of standardised distribution boards.
-     2. Install bus cables with sheath up to the terminal.
-     3. Do not install bus devices above mains devices with significant power losses.
-     4. Cover unused section of data rail.

 ##### __Power Supply unit__